 California’s restaurants that have been financially battered by the coronavirus pandemic have filed government claims to recover more than $100 million in fees for liquor and health permits and tourism charges that they say were assessed even though their businesses were closed or only partially operating due to COVID-19 restrictions.

 According to an Associated Press report, restaurant owners say despite the closures, they have had to pay state and county governments fees for liquor licenses, health permits and tourism assessments.
 Owners contend that they have been unjustly punished for following the law and are being charged for permits they cannot use.
-A government claim, filed on behalf of businesses, is a required initial step before filing a class action lawsuit against government agencies in California.
+A government claim, filed on behalf of businesses, is a required initial step before filing an employee class-action lawsuit against government agencies in California.
 Officials have 45 days to respond.

 According to the AP report, one owner who owns a restaurant in Hollywood said he pays about $7,000 each year in government fees in addition to property taxes, including for his liquor license and operating a valet service.
 He says he has been unable to get the fees reduced or deferred and is now being charged late fees of up to 50% for failing to pay on time even though the restaurant has been closed for most of the time since mid-March.
 Business owners say with their restaurants closed they have had no income.
 Thousands of restaurants have shut down permanently because of the financial strain and laid off many employees.